ferru191919/learning-etl-pipelines/README.md

 # learning-etl-pipelines

 This project is a hands‑on playground for learning how to build small, realistic ETL pipelines in Python step by step.
-Each of the four scripts is one “mini‑pipeline” that focuses on a specific set of skills:
+Each script is one “mini‑pipeline” that focuses on a specific set of skills:
 - The *first pipeline* introduces the core ETL flow (extract → transform → load), pulling data from an API, adding logging, and using simple production guards.
 - The *second pipeline* works with SQLite as a data source, using a connection object and joining multiple tables.
 - The *third pipeline* combines multiple data sources (database + dynamic API), and shows how to handle nested JSON and flatten it with json_normalize.
 - The *fourth pipeline* adds data validation on top of ETL: presence checks, type checks, row‑level validation using boolean masks, and branching into “valid” vs “invalid” tables.
 - The *fifth pipeline* expands the project into a small warehouse-style ETL flow.
-It introduces a star schema design by transforming raw data to match data warehouse fields, enriching the fact table with dimension table attributes, and loading the results into the warehouse.
+It introduces a star schema designed with SQL, with an order_fact_table and a customer_dim_table.
+- The *sixth pipeline* introduces incremental loading with historical change tracking, especially Slowly Changing Dimensions Type 2.

 ------------------------------------------------------------

 ## Project 1 — REST API - Users ETL